IBM MQ Monitoring Configuration

 Expand the Accordion to configure the connection.

-• Channel - Enter the name of the service channel for IBM MQ Service communication
+- Channel - Channel name for IBM MQ Service communication

 SSL